 A few examples of book cover illustrations made in traditional paint media… (click to enlarge)

-My introduction to digital painting came at Team17 Software where I spent seven years in the computer games industry.
+I was introduced to digital painting at Team17 Software in Wakefield, where I spent seven years in the computer games industry.
 Following that I spent ten years in the film industry as a digital painter in London.
-I contributed as a texture and matte paint artist to feature films such as ‘Gravity’, ‘Guardians Of The Galaxy’, ‘Paddington’, ‘Sherlock Holmes’, ‘The Prince Of Persia’, ‘Australia’, ‘Star Trek Beyond’ and ‘Dunkirk’ (IMAX).
+I painted textures and matte paintings for feature films such as ‘Gravity’, ‘Guardians Of The Galaxy’, ‘Paddington’, ‘Sherlock Holmes’, ‘The Prince Of Persia’, ‘Australia’, ‘Star Trek Beyond’ and ‘Dunkirk’ (IMAX).
 My film credits are listed here on the International Movie Data Base.